 Veteran Marvel hero Luke Cage already made a return in the team-up series Power Man and Iron Fist , and now he’s back in action with his own solo ‘book.

-Marvel has announced award-winning animator Genndy Tartakovsky (Dexter’s Laboratory, Samurai Jack) is preparing to launch a new series pulling double duty on art and writing.
+Marvel has announced that award-winning animator Genndy Tartakovsky (Dexter’s Laboratory, Samurai Jack) is preparing to launch a new series pulling double duty on art and writing.
 Stephen DeStefano will also be doing some artwork for the book.
-Unlike the modern-day Power Man and Iron Fist run, CAGE will be set in the Marvel Comics universe of the 1970s, featuring all the bell bottoms and vintage heroes you’d expect.
+Unlike the modern-day Power Man and Iron Fist run, CAGE will be set in the Marvel Comics universe of the 1970s, featuring all the bell-bottoms and vintage heroes you’d expect.
 Just look at that art, man.
 Yeah.

 Tartakovsky chatted with Birth.Movies.Death about the project, and here’s what he had to say about carving out his little vintage corner of the Marvel Universe: